baliame/ramldocgen/README.md

 ## Installation

-The tool has been developed and tested with Python 3.5.
-It is not guaranteed to function with Python 2.7.
+The tool has been developed with Python 3.5 and has been tested with Python 3.3 and Python 3.4.
+Python 2.7 will not be supported due to major differences in how unicode strings are handled across the two major versions.

 Use pip to install the tool.